young home care worker in uniform accompanying an elderly person

 At its core, companionship is about improving a senior’s overall quality of life.
 The impact is undeniable.
 In a survey by Home Instead, another leading provider, 95% of families reported that their senior loved one’s quality of life improved after starting companionship services.

 This comes from a combination of personalized attention, emotional support, and social engagement.
-By focusing on what brings joy and comfort to each individual, these services ensure that seniors feel happy, safe, and fulfilled in their daily lives.
+By focusing on what brings joy and comfort to each individual, these services ensure that seniors feel happy, safe, and fulfilled.

 Strengthen Family Bonds

-Caring for an aging loved one can be incredibly stressful for families.
+Caring for an aging loved one can be incredibly stressful.
 A survey from the Family Caregiver Alliance found that 40% to 70% of family caregivers show significant signs of depression.
 Companionship services can provide much-needed relief.

 By taking on some of the day-to-day responsibilities, a companion allows family members to step back from the role of “caregiver” and simply be a son, daughter, or grandchild again.
-This respite care prevents burnout and allows families to spend more quality time together, strengthening their bonds.
+This respite care prevents burnout and allows families to spend more quality time together.

 Foster Independence

 Most older adults want to stay in their own homes for as long as possible.
-An AARP study consistently finds that over 75% of seniors wish to age in place.
+An AARP study from 2024 consistently finds that 75% of seniors wish to age in place.
 Companionship services are a key tool in making that wish a reality.

 By providing support with daily tasks like shopping, cooking, and light housekeeping, a companion helps seniors overcome the small hurdles that might otherwise force them to move.
 This support fosters a sense of independence and dignity.